liuleen/reach-project/notes.md

 - Typically, in React constructors are only used for two purposes:

     - Initializing local state by assigning an object to this.state.
     - Binding event handler methods to an instance.

-- a ref is a reference to the React component

 Component State	Storing data in the state of your components is the simplest way to manage data throughout your app.
 Every time the user interacts with the app, update the state of a component, or use function props to update the state in parent components.
 It can be advantageous to maintain all state in the root component of the app, so that all state is managed in one place, making it easier to reason about the app and enabling you to easily switch to Redux if necessary.